amenalahassa/graphic-element-detection/README.md

 ## Current State

 The Yolo model achieves a mean average precision (mAP) of 0.6485 on the test set.
+I also integrate DETR model and train it on the dataset.

 ## Usage

 To use this project, you need to have the necessary Python libraries installed.
 You can then run the code in the `vn.ipynb` notebook.
 The notebook includes sections for training the model and making predictions.
+The files `yolo_vs_detr.ipynb` are used to fine-tune the model and compare the performances of YOLO and DETR models.

 ## Note